 What is organic food?

 Organic food is food produced by methods complying with the standards of organic farming (see below).
 Standards vary worldwide, but organic farming includes practices such as cycle resources, promote ecological balance, and conserve biodiversity.
 Organizations regulating organic products restrict the use of certain pesticides and fertilizers in the farming methods used to produce such products.
-Organic foods typically are not processed using irradiation, industrial solvents, or synthetic food additives.

 “Organic” does not mean “natural.”
 There is no legal definition as to what constitutes a “natural” food.
 However, the food industry uses the term “natural” to indicate that a food has been minimally processed and is preservative-free.
 Natural foods can include organic foods, but not all natural foods are organic.

 The American Cancer Society estimates that 85 percent of cancers are from environmental toxins, such as pesticides, and not from genetic causes.